EMRG-SFU/cims-models/GETTING_STARTED.md

      ```

 3. **Skip Dependency Update**:
-   - To skip updating the dependencies during the launch process, use the `--skip-update` flag:
+   - To skip updating the dependencies during the launch process, use the `--no-update` flag:
      ```bash
-     ./launch_cims --skip-update
+     ./launch_cims --no-update
      ```

 4. **Help**: